awant/lowResourceNMT/README.md

 ### How to run train-and-evaluation with he-en:
 1) place your data in data/t2t_data/* (en.train.txt, he.train.txt - train, dev, test generate from these files)
 2) run he-en_translation.sh

+Now you can pass sizes to script as ratio.
+For example: he-en_translation.sh --train_size 0.4 --test_size 0.3 --dev_size 0.3